top of page

 Prospective Graduate Students: I am recruiting motivated students in computer vision.
 Please email me a list of your prior publications and your CV.

-Undergraduates at UNC: If you are interested in computer vision, especially its applications to basketball, please email me your CV and transcript with your GPA.
+Undergraduates at UNC: If you are interested in computer vision, especially its applications to sports, email me your CV and transcript with your GPA.

 ©2024 by Gedas Bertasius